schan45/pipe_flow_solver/README.md

-# Pipe Flow GUI Solver (Magyar Nyelvű Vizualizációs Eszköz)
+# Pipe Flow GUI Solver

 This is a graphical C++ application developed using the Qt framework.
 It allows users to configure and solve a pipe network that connects **sources (forrás)** to **sinks (fogyasztó)** using various pipe shapes.
 The GUI is **in Hungarian**, and the visualization highlights **correct connections using green color** when sources and sinks are connected successfully.